CFCorp/CFApi2/README.md

 - The backend of both of the versions are completely different and optimized for different types of workload due to this [v1](https://github.com/CFCorp/CFsAPI) will be depreciated and not accessable anymore in the future when [v2](https://github.com/CFCorp/CFApi2) is fully released

 # Requirements:
-- Web server (Apache/Nginx, PHP, MySQL)
+- Web server (Apache/Nginx, PHP, PostgreSQL)
 - Redis

 ### How to setup for dummy's